tiffgw/Personal_Website/content/publication/paper-placeholder-2/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Protection or Punishment?
+title: "[Conference Paper] [CSCW'21] Protection or Punishment?
 Relating the Design Space of Parental Control Apps and Perceptions about Them to Support Parenting for Online Safety"
 authors:
 - admin
 - Jun Zhao